Any marketing venture is complicated.

 In this phase, you can define the concrete goals of your marketing project based on your research.

-For example, you might have set out to explore why your product’s sales have plummeted as of lately.
+For example, you might have set out to explore why your product’s sales have plummeted lately.
 Through research, you’ve established that the reason lies in a competitor’s successful ad campaign, which has completely overshadowed your product’s visibility.

 Thus, your new goal is to raise awareness of your product through a strong marketing campaign.